 Hanceville is a very small city located in the state of Alabama.
 With a population of 3,281 people and three constituent neighborhoods, Hanceville is the 159th largest community in Alabama.

-Hanceville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hanceville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hanceville are a mix of both white- and blue-collar jobs.
 Overall, Hanceville is a city of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Hanceville who work in office and administrative support (18.09%), sales jobs (8.16%), and healthcare suport services (7.96%).

-Hanceville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hanceville doesn't have a public transportation system that people use for their commute.